INDATACORE/SkyID-Android/README.md

 RequestedFiles: {"DocumentFrontSideFile":"xxx", "DocumentBackSideFile":"xxx","FaceFile":"xxx"}
 </pre>

+#### Sky Face Analysis

-   Similarly, the Sky Face Recognition component can be used simply by calling the FacebasedAuthenticator activity throughout a StartActivityForResult() method, see the following code :
+   Similarly to Sky Document Analysis, the Sky Face Recognition component can be used simply by calling the FacebasedAuthenticator activity throughout a StartActivityForResult() method, see the following code :

 ```java
 import com.indatacore.SkyAnalytics.SkyIdentification.FacebasedAuthenticator;